roablep/burning-man/src/census/docs/BRIEFING_BOOK.md

 - **Anonymity**: No identifying information collected (age/gender insufficient to de-anonymize)
 - **Dust & Durability**: Physical journals are fragile—did some responses get lost to the elements?
 - **Power Dynamics**: Researchers are also Burners—insider/outsider status affects interpretation

+### Critical Data Quality Issues 🔍

+**1. The 2024 vs. 2025 Sample Disparity**

+The dramatic difference in sample size (1,658 vs. 139 responses) raises important questions:

+**Possible Explanations**:
+- **Journal placement strategy**: Were fewer journals deployed in 2025?
+Were they placed at different camps?
+- **The 2024 "Mud Year" trauma**: The 2024 event was impacted by rain and mud, creating an unusually challenging year.
+Did this:
+  - *Reduce* 2025 attendance overall?
+  - *Change* who came back (more veterans, fewer virgins)?
+  - *Affect* engagement with reflective activities?
+- **Timing effects**: Were journals available for the full week in both years?
+Early departure in 2025?
+- **Camp/demographic clustering**: If journals were hosted by specific camps, 2025 data may reflect that camp's demographics more than the broader population

+**Research Implications**:
+- **Cannot compare 2024 vs. 2025 as equivalent samples**—they represent different populations
+- **2025 is NOT representative** of Burning Man broadly (54% local, 20.4 average burns vs. 13.0 in 2024)
+- **Within-year analyses are valid**, between-year comparisons require caution
+- **Opportunity**: If placement data exists, analyze how journal location affects response demographics

+**Action Items**:
+- Document journal placement strategy for both years (which camps, when deployed, how advertised)
+- If future data collection occurs, implement systematic placement across diverse camps
+- Consider weighting 2025 data if using both years in aggregate analyses

+**2. OCR Quality and Transcription Fidelity**

+As seen in Module 1 "Representative Voices," some transcriptions are heavily garbled:
+> *"I MINK IT'S TOO SOON TO SAY.
+AT TIMES & wave REFLECTOR ON THE WORMS of EMPATHY..."*

+**Assessment**:
+- **Minor errors** (typos, word substitutions) are acceptable for thematic analysis
+- **Severe garbling** may lose critical meaning, especially for nuanced responses
+- **Visual context lost**: Drawings, diagrams, cross-outs, margin notes, emphasis (underlining/caps) not captured
+- **Handwriting quality variation**: Some participants have clearer handwriting than others

+**Solutions**:
+- **Human verification pass**: For key analyses (e.g., academic publication), manually verify a random sample (10-20%) of transcriptions
+- **Confidence scoring**: If Gemini provides confidence scores, filter low-confidence transcriptions for manual review
+- **Re-run critical responses**: For responses cited in papers or reports, re-transcribe with higher-quality models (GPT-4 Vision, Claude 3.5 with vision)
+- **Preserve originals**: Keep image files linked to transcriptions so researchers can review originals when meaning is unclear

+**Current Status**: Transcription errors are acknowledged but not systematically addressed.
+Consider this a limitation in findings.

+**3. Temporal Metadata: The "When" Problem**

+**The Issue**: We captured responses *during* the burn, but don't know *when* during the week.

+**Why This Matters**:
+- **Virgin on Monday**: "Did Burning Man change you?" → "Not yet, I just got here"
+- **Virgin on Saturday**: "Did Burning Man change you?" → "Yes, completely, here's a novel-length answer"
+- **Elder on Tuesday**: Might be in setup mode, focused on logistics
+- **Elder on Sunday**: Might be in teardown mode, reflective about closure

+**Current Blind Spots**:
+- Cannot track transformation *within* a single burn (arrival → midweek → departure)
+- Cannot control for "peak experience" timing (first night vs. last night)
+- Cannot separate early-week "anticipation" from late-week "integration"

+**Potential Recovery**:
+- **EXIF timestamp analysis**: Check if image files contain timestamp metadata
+  - Problem: Timestamps might be when photo was taken (could be days after participant wrote)
+  - Solution: Cluster by image timestamp as rough proxy for journal entry time
+- **Content-based temporal inference**: Use LLM to infer timing from responses
+  - Keywords like "just arrived", "first night", "leaving tomorrow", "last day"
+  - References to specific art burns (Man burns Saturday, Temple burns Sunday)
+- **Future data collection**: Add "What day is it?" or "How many days have you been here?" to demographic questions

+**Recommendation**: Acknowledge this as a limitation but consider it a feature of ecological validity—we captured the *immediate* experience, not curated retrospectives.

 ---